jin38324/OCI_GenAI_access_gateway/README.md

 # Models

-Generative AI is a rapidly evolving field, with new models being added and old models being retired, so we gave up hard-coding model information in the code and instead defined the model through `models.yaml`.
+Generative AI is a rapidly evolving field, with new models being added and old models being retired.
+So I abandoned hard-coding model information in the code and instead defined the model through `models.yaml`.

 Don't worry, most of the models have been written well in the file, you just need to use them.

+== You can change your `models.yaml` in your runtime if new models are avaliable. ==

 You can define 4 types of models:
 - **ondemand**: pre-trained chat model provided by OCI generative AI service, accessed through a unified API.